yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 | `server_cert_path`<br />`server_key_path` | If providing custom certificates, give the path with these values.
 If not provided, the installation process generates self-signed certificates.
 Optional. |
 | `service_username` | The Linux user that will run the YBA processes.
 Default is `yugabyte`.
 The install process will create the `yugabyte` user.
 If you wish to use a different user, create that user beforehand and specify it in `service_username`.
 YBA Installer only creates the `yugabyte` user, not custom usernames. |

-#### YugabyteDB Anywhere configuration options
+#### YBA configuration options

-You can configure the following YBA options.
+You can configure the following YBA configuration options.

 | Option | Description |
 | :--- | :--- |